BDC Hamburger Icon

 Explicit consent in WordPress comments

-In older versions, WordPress stored people’s names and details automatically when filling in comments.
-This ensured that people did not have to retype their information when making a new comment.
+In older versions, WordPress automatically stored users’ names and details when they filled in comments.
+This allowed them to comment again without retyping their information.

-Now, WordPress includes a checkbox that people have to check manually.
-Doing so means that their names and emails are remembered and they don’t have to retype them.
+Now, WordPress includes a checkbox that users must manually check to save their names and emails.
+If they opt in, their details will be remembered and they won’t need to retype them.

-WordPress has added two items under Tools in the dashboard: Export Personal Data and Erase Personal Data.
+WordPress has added two options to the Tools menu in the dashboard: Export Personal Data and Erase Personal Data.

-You can use these to easily export a user’s information into a .zip file or completely erase them from your database if they request it.
-These features support you in managing users’ data more efficiently and automatically.
+These features allow you to quickly export a user’s information into a .zip file or completely erase their data from your database upon request.
+These tools help you manage user data more efficiently and securely.

 Policy generator

-WordPress has also created a premade privacy policy template.
-This allows you to create a page that informs visitors about what data you store and how you handle it.
+WordPress has a built-in privacy policy template that allows you to create a page that informs visitors about the data you collect and how you handle it.

-You can find the policy generator by clicking Settings and Privacy on your dashboard.
-If you already have a privacy policy page, then you can set that under the Change your Privacy Policy page.
+You can find the policy generator by navigating to Settings > Privacy in your dashboard.
+If you already have a privacy policy page, you can set it as your default under Change Your Privacy Policy Page.

-You can also choose Create New Page.
-This creates a new page with pre-made content for disclosures and privacy information.
-There are also helpful headings and suggestions.
-You will have to create content for these sections.
+Alternatively, you can choose Create New Page, which generates a new page with prefilled content for disclosures and privacy information.
+The template includes helpful headings and suggestions, but you will need to customize the content for your specific policies.

-With these significant features in place, WordPress makes it easy for you to take a step toward GDPR compliance.
-Let’s look at some other things you need to take care of.
+With these features, WordPress makes it easy to take a step toward GDPR compliance.

 Additional steps to make your site GDPR-compliant

-It isn’t possible to cover everything you need to know to make your website 100 percent GDPR-compliant.
-You need to get legal advice to do so.
-However, here are some critical aspects of your website that you can look after.
-This will make your website conform to the act more closely.
+It isn’t possible to cover everything needed to make your website fully GDPR-compliant.
+Legal advice is essential to ensure full compliance.
+However, here are some critical aspects of your website that you can manage to help align with GDPR requirements.

-Users need to know that your site will collect their data when using your contact form.
-This is the case with any other form on your site, such as a registration or opt-in form.
+• Use contact forms.
+Users need to know that your site collects their data when they use a contact form, just as it does with any other form on your site, such as a registration or opt-in form.

-Create a tick box so users can click on it to confirm that they accept your terms of service when they click submit.
-You have to add another tick box so that users know you will send them additional marketing communication.
-The tick box must not be checked beforehand.
-Users need to click on it to give explicit consent.
-Fortunately, popular contact forms like WPForms, Ninja Forms and Contact Form 7 make it easy to add these tick boxes.
+• Create a checkbox for consent.
+When users click Submit, they should confirm they accept your terms of service by selecting a checkbox.
+You must also add another box to allow users to opt in to receive additional marketing communications, as required by GDPR and email marketing regulations.
+This box must not be pre-checked; users must actively select it to give explicit consent.
+Fortunately, popular contact form plug-ins — like WPForms, Ninja Forms and Contact Form 7 — make it easy to add these checkboxes.

-It’s necessary to notify users on your site that your website collects cookies.
-You can do this by creating an overlay with a cookie notification plugin.
-Some plugins you can use are Cookie Notice and Cookie Consent.
+• Add a cookie notice.
+You must notify users that your website collects cookies.
+You can do this by creating an overlay with a cookie notification plug-in.
+Some plug-ins that help with this include Cookie Notice and Cookie Consent.

+• Prepare a notification system for policy updates or data breaches.
 Have a system in place to inform users about policy updates and data breaches.
-You can use an email blast to update users about policy changes.
-Another helpful way is to use a GDPR compliance plugin to create notifications for you.
+You can use an email blast to notify users of policy changes or implement a GDPR compliance plug-in to generate automatic notifications.

 GDPR compliance benefits individuals and businesses

-Although the GDPR act may seem intimidating, it is beneficial to everybody.
-It aims to prevent future data breaches and protects people and businesses.
+Although the GDPR may seem intimidating, it benefits everyone by preventing data breaches and protecting both individuals and businesses.

-It ensures that people’s personal information is not misused.
-Companies are more vigilant about how they collect and manage data.
+GDPR ensures that people’s personal information is not misused, which encourages companies to be more vigilant in how they collect and manage data.

-It also creates more trust in those businesses that comply with the GDPR act.
-You can take several steps immediately to inform users about how you collect and use data.
-You’ll be able to implement the GDPR requirements by following the suggestions here and engaging with your users.
+It also builds trust in businesses that comply with GDPR regulations.
+You can take several immediate steps to inform users about how you collect and use data.
+By following the suggestions here and engaging with your users, you’ll be able to implement GDPR requirements effectively.

 Did you find this content helpful?